ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

 3. Under **Check Image Compliance**, a message indicates that the hosts are not compliant because TPM 1.2 exists on the hardware and vSphere FDM is missing. vSphere FDM was not automatically installed when the baseline group was attached.
 Click **FINISH IMAGE SETUP**.
 4. With the cluster selected in the left navigation panel, click **REMEDIATE ALL**.

-The process of remediation starts and for each host:
+The process of remediation starts.
+For each host:
-* The VMs are moved off the host
+* The VMs are moved off the host.
-* The host is put into maintenance mode
+* The host is put into maintenance mode.
-* The host is restarted one or more times
+* The host is restarted one or more times.
 * The host is taken out of maintenance mode.

 Then, the process continues with the next host until all hosts are remediated.